awslabs/aws-lambda-redshift-loader/README.md

 ### Hive Partitioning Style Wildcards

 You may have implemented a great practice of segregating S3 objects using time oriented buckets.
 Data for January 2016 sits in a prefix ```mybucket/data/<type>/2016/01``` while data for Feburary is in ```mybucket/data/<type>/2016/02```.
-Rather than having to create one configuration per year and month, you can instead you Hive Partitioning style prefixes.
+Rather than having to create one configuration per year and month, you can instead use Hive Partitioning style prefixes.
 If you place S3 objects into a prefix ```mybucket/data/<type>/yyyy=2016/dd=01```, you can then create a configuration with an S3 prefix ```mybucket/data/<type>/yyyy=*/dd=*```.
 The incoming event will be pre-processed and files which use this convention will always match the wildcard configuration.

 ### S3 Prefix Matching